 Who doesn’t love a good burger?
 Ah, yes, even the statement opens the door for interpretation.
 How big, ketchup or not, steamed, fried, broiled, with lettuce—the debate goes on and on.
-But it isn’t just the quest for that perfect burger with the American flare.
+But it isn’t just the quest for that perfect burger with the American flair.
 I’ve learned that everyone has a burger story and a burger opinion.
 And I mean everyone (Go ahead, try to prove me wrong).

 My enjoyment of “Burgermania” began a long time ago when I visited the White Diamond on North Avenue in Westfield, New Jersey, as a kid.
 I’d ride my bike over after school.
 It took a few years for my mother to figure out why I was coming home from school and wasn’t hungry.
 I guess it was the weight I started to put on, and that threw me into the “portly” section at Arthur Stevens on East Broad Street that ultimately gave it away.
 (How old am I with that reference?)